miguel-a-calles-mba/serverless-policies/policies/SQS/README.md

-# ServerlessSqs
+# SQS

-Use the `ServerlessSqsDeploy.json` file to add the appropriate IAM permissions when you deploy an SQS queue using the Serverless Framework.
+Use the `SqsDeploy.json` file to add the appropriate IAM permissions when you deploy an SQS queue using the Serverless Framework.

 ## Populate your stack information